LeMyst/WikibaseIntegrator/README.md

 ### Login with a username and a password ###

 If you want to log in with your user account, you can use the "clientlogin" authentication method.
+This method is not recommended.

 ```python
 from wikibaseintegrator import wbi_login